PureWeen/XamFormsLayoutTests/README.md

         }
 ```

-So you can watch when LayoutChildren is called on the parent content page
+So you can watch when LayoutChildren is called on the parent content page.